clearpathrobotics/ROS-MSCL/README.md

 An example subscriber node can be found here: [ROS-MSCL Examples](https://github.com/LORD-MicroStrain/ROS-MSCL/tree/master/Examples)

+## Troubleshooting
+If you encounter of the form

+    /opt/ros/melodic/lib/ros_mscl/ros_mscl_node: error while loading shared libraries: libmscl.so: cannot open shared object file: No such file or directory

+check that the directory you installed mscl.so to is part of your LD_LIBRARY_PATH.
+By default this is ``/usr/share/c++-mscl``.

+Running

+    export LD_LIBRARY_PATH=/usr/share/c++-mscl:$LD_LIBRARY_PATH

+may be necessary before launching the ros_mscl node.

 ## License
 ROS-MSCL is released under the MIT License - see the `LICENSE` file in the source distribution.